Meet our Team

 Manukau Outrigger Canoeing Whare Nui Trust

 The Trust was established to assist in financing the building of clubroom facilities for the housing of traditional Polynesian Canoes and Sailing vessels, for the purpose of developing the culture and sport of Outrigger Canoeing in New Zealand.
-The Trust has raised funding from various sources over the years to develop a number of iterations of building design and have brought these to the Kainga Waka alliance.

 Portage Crossing Traditional Canoeing and Sailing Association

-The association was established to revive an ancient traditional route used by Māori and, later, early European Settlers, to transport (waka) canoes and fishing boats between the Manukau and Waitemata harbours.
-The trust develops, encourages and organises the sport and culture of traditional Polynesian canoeing and sailing of single, double and triple hull canoes of the Pacific.
-The club members are foundation members of the Aotearoa waka ama community.
-Portage Crossing and Manukau Waka Ama clubs were founded in Māngere in the late eighties and early nineties by a small, dedicated group of flax roots waka ama enthusiasts focused on giving the rangatahi of Māngere and the broader South Auckland community a positive and culturally relevant activity.
+The Association was established to revive an ancient traditional route used by Māori and, later, early European Settlers, to transport waka, canoes, and fishing boats between the Manukau and Waitemata harbours.
+The Association develops, encourages, and organises the sport and culture of traditional Polynesian canoeing and sailing of single, double and triple hull canoes of the Pacific.
+The club has always sought guidance and support from Tainui mana whenua Kaumatua and Matai from our Pasifika nations, including naming and blessings of the clubs' waka.